MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 * Substantive Expertise:  this is “subject matter knowledge”, knowing enough about the topic at hand to be able to formulate meaningful research questions

 Bob Hayes' blog piece ["Getting More Insights from Data: Nine Facts about the Practice of Data Science"](http://businessoverbroadway.com/getting-more-insights-from-data-nine-facts-about-the-practice-of-data-science) gets more specific:

 1. Three skill groups: business, technology/programming, and statistics/math

 2. Four types of data scientist: developer, researcher, creative, and business management

 3. Proficiency in the skill groups varies by job type

 4. "The scientific method is an effective way to approach data-intensive projects"

 5. "Statistics skills, compared to other data skills, are good predictors of success of analytics projects"

 6. People possessing all five skills in the three skill groups are rare

 7. A team approach, where the members possess complementary skills, can provide a successful approach to doing data science

-8. We need more women in data science (ok, that's my own editorializing, but only 25% of data scientists are women)
+8. We need more women in data science [ok, that's my own editorializing, but as Hayes notes, only 25% of data scientists are women]

+>> Roger Peng

 ### The role of technology